YoungElPaso/sample-mkdocs-project/docs/bns/sample-bns.md

 Complexity Criteria: | True/False
 :--------------------|:-----------
-Is Development required on more than 1 system, OR
-Is this a new technology or Service for McGill, OR Does it require more than 20 person days of IT effort, OR Does the need require new integration work, OR
-Does the need require non-existing data, OR
+Is Development required on more than 1 system, OR  | No Is this a new technology or Service for McGill, OR | No Does it require more than 20 person days of IT effort, OR | No Does the need require new integration work, OR | No Does the need require non-existing data, OR | No
-Does the need impact major security concerns?
+Does the need impact major security concerns? | No
-If all are “NO” then Technical Complexity is FALSE (F)
+If all are “NO” then Technical Complexity is FALSE (F) | FALSE

+---

+__If Technical Complexity (above) is FALSE, then this document is complete.
+If not, then a part 'B' and 'C' are required. @TODO: links__